New Product Lines in Product Search

 - It may use a list of known brands within the product category to identify terms within the product query specifying the product brand

-- A list of known category attributes may identify terms within the product query specifying attributes of the product being searched
+- A list of known category attributes may identify terms within the product query specifying attributes of the product getting searched

 Attributes of Products

-The patent provides some examples of attributes for products:
+The patent provides some examples of attributes of products:

 Product Query Forms